MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 Other connectors like [ServiceNow](servicenow-connector.md), [Azure DevOps](azure-devops-connector.md), and [Salesforce](salesforce-connector.md) support syncing of non-Azure AD users and groups.

 ## Step 5: Assign property labels

 You can assign semantic labels to your source properties on the "Assign property labels" page.
-Labels are well known tags provided by Microsoft that provide semantic meaning.
+Labels are well-known tags provided by Microsoft that provide semantic meaning.
 They allow Microsoft to integrate your connector data into Microsoft 365 experiences such as enhanced search, people cards, intelligent discovery, and more.

 The following table lists the currently supported labels and their descriptions.

 Label | Description
 --- | ---
 **title** | The title for the item that you want shown in search and other experiences **url** | The target url of the item in the source system **createdBy** | Name of the person who created the item **lastModifiedBy** | Name of the person who most recently edited the item **authors** | Name of the people who participated/collaborated on the item **createdDateTime** | When was the item created **lastModifiedDateTime** | When was the item most recently edited **fileName** | Name of the file item
 **fileExtension** | Type of file item such as .pdf or .word

 The properties on this page are pre-selected based on your data source, but you can change this selection if there is a different property that is better suited for a particular label.